AdobeDocs/experience-platform.en/help/edge/fundamentals/configuring-the-sdk.md

 | -------- | ------------ | ----------------- |
 | Boolean  | No           | `true`            |

-Enables [!DNL Audience Manager] [!UICONTROL URL destinations], which allows the firing of URLs based on segment qualification.
+Enables [!DNL Audience Manager] URL destinations, which allows the firing of URLs based on segment qualification.

 ## Identity options